VVSoftDev/ToDoListApp/README.md

 # ToDoListApp
-A simpke ToDo List Android app.
+Simple ToDo List Android app.
 Made thanks udacity course : Developing Android Apps

 This application uses Architecture components such as LiveData View model and Room.
 Shared preferences are also involved to permit the user to have the color theme choice over the app and toggle on/off the notification.